 Digital badges show evidence of your professional development.

-The Graduate School's initiative will provide micro-credentialing opportunities in the form of digital badges.
+The Graduate School's initiative will provide stackable credentialing opportunities in the form of digital badges.

 How do I earn a digital badge?

 You can earn badges by participating in specific University workshops and trainings.
 Important benefits to receiving digital badges for specialized training and experience include:

 - Certification: a digital badge shows potential employers that you have up-to-date and relevant skills.

 - Validation: a digital badge verifies your participation in a workshop or training on your resume or CV.

 - Transparency: future employers can learn key details about the content of the training and experience.